NilsRo/usteer-ng/README.md

-# usteer
+# usteer-ng

-usteer is a client steering daemon written for OpenWrt.
+usteer-ng is a client steering daemon written for OpenWrt and the a fork of the famous [usteer steering deamon](https://openwrt.org/packages/pkgdata/usteer).

-Its goal is to optimize roaming behavior of wireless clients (STAs) in a ESS consisting of multiple BSS / APs.
+Its goal is to optimize roaming/band steering behavior of wireless clients (STAs) in a ESS consisting of multiple BSS / APs.

 ## Functions